PoisotLab/ms_svd_imputation/manuscript.md

 The initial value to be used for the imputation was then assigned according to the linear filter, as presented in the method section.
 The Table 3 presents the number of novel hosts predicted by the model, according to the coefficients used for the filter and to the rank.

+Table 3: Number of novel hosts for betacoronaviruses correctly predicted by the model using linear filtering for the attribution of initial values
 | Alpha  | Rank 1 | Rank 2 | Rank 3 | Rank 4 | Rank 5 |
 |:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|
 |**[0, 0, 0, 1]**|3|3|1|3|4|